5.24 Drug Shortages

 Policy details

-Drug shortages occur when a manufacturer or distributor cannot supply enough of a drug to fill prescriptions.
-This could be due to manufacturing disruptions, shipping delays, shortages of the active pharmaceutical ingredient, sudden increases in demand, product discontinuations, and/or other factors.
+Drug shortages occur when a manufacturer or supplier cannot provide enough of a drug to fulfill demand.
+This could be due to issues such as manufacturing disruptions, shipping delays, shortages of the active or non-active pharmaceutical ingredients, or sudden increases in demand.

 PharmaCare may cover an alternative drug when a benefit is in short supply.
-Coverage for the alternative drug is often the same as for the drug in short supply – i.e., covered under the same plan(s), with the same Special Authority requirements.
+Coverage for the alternative drug is often the same as for the drug in short supply – i.e., covered under the same plan(s), with the same Special Authority requirements (if any).

-PharmaCare may cover a compounded drug as the alternative drug, on a last-resort basis.
+PharmaCare may, on a last-resort basis, cover a compounded drug as the alternative drug.

-If PharmaCare is not covering an alternative drug to mitigate a shortage
+If PharmaCare is not covering an alternative drug during a shortage

 PharmaCare often covers several versions of a drug.
-If one supplier’s version runs short, prescribers and pharmacists can consult the Low Cost Alternative program for another version.
+If one manufacturer’s version runs short, prescribers and pharmacists may be able to substitute another, comparable product from a different manufacturer.
+The Low Cost Alternative program provides information about drugs that are interchangeable within the same category.

-If an adaptation is not possible, patients may need to discuss a different treatment with a health care provider.
+If PharmaCare decides to not substitute the drug in short supply with another covered product, patients may need to discuss treatment options with a health care provider.

-Where to find BC PharmaCare drug shortages information, including covered alternatives
+Where to find drug shortages information and covered alternatives

-PharmaCare’s Drug shortages web page contains essential information about drug shortages, including covered alternatives.
+PharmaCare’s Drug shortages web page is continually updated with essential information about drug shortages, including covered alternatives.
+The page links to:

 Resources